Supporting Healthy Cholesterol with Amino Acids

 What you will learn

 The benefits of the amino acid Arginine and it’s metabolic product Nitric Oxide (NO) on the cardiovascular system were discovered in the 1970s and 1980s.
-The Nobel Price for Medicine was awarded to the team, which demonstrated these benefits in 1998
+The Nobel Price for Medicine was awarded to the team, which demonstrated these benefits in 1998.
+Since then, researchers have conducted hundreds (perhaps thousands) of studies to investigate the many ways Arginine influences the cardiovascular system.

 In one particular study, forty-five people aged from 67 to 82 took Arginine on a daily basis.